timothyLeeXQ/smogon_datavis_project/README.md

     * Table for raw usage % data
 3. Create FAQ
 4. Dashboard to access basic moveset data
+5. Provide ability to compare usage in different months/skill levels

 **To do for MVP:**
 1. Adapt Usage statistics dashboard to provide more specific access to monotype data
-2. Provide ability to visualise usage trend comparisons over time

 **Stretch Goals:**
 1. Provide network visualisation and statistics based on checks/counters data